-THE CONTEXT: CATALYSTS FOR CHANGE SANLORENZO'S ANSWER
+THE CONTEXT: CATALYSTS FOR CHANGE

 The yachting or recreational boating industry is characterised by a heterogeneity of sub-sectors of activity, complementary to each other and fundamental for the construction, maintenance and use of boats.
+In particular, the following segments are relevant:

+• shiphuilding which includes the construction and

-In particular, the following segments are relevant: • shipbuilding, which includes the construction and import of new recreational boats - which in turn can be broken down on the basis of specific product categories -, as well as refittingii, repair and storage services;
+- shipbuilding, which includes the construction and import of new recreational boats which in turn can be broken down on the basis of specific product categories -, as well as refittingii, repair and storage services;

-accessories and components;
+- accessories and components;

-• engines.
+- engines.

 Shipbuilding for recreational yachting - and especially luxury yachting - is a strategic production sector for Italy, both in terms of the economic performance achieved - particularly significant in 2021 (66.9% of the global turnover of the naval industry) - and in terms of employment (approximately 71% of industry employees - both employees and external workers - are employed in the shipbuilding sector), considering the country's vast craftmanship heritage in the design, production and outfitting of yachts and superyachtsiii.
+Precisely thanks to this high level of specialisation in the yacht and superyacht shipbuilding sector, Italy is recognised as a world leader, not only in terms of size, but also in relation to competitiveness on an international scale, in terms of exports and the positive balance achieved between exports and import.